Yemen

 Quick Facts

-• International partners: British Gas and Clyde Petroleum of the United Kingdom, Louisiana Land & Exploration of the USA, and Itochu Oil Exploration Co.
+• International partners included British Gas and Clyde Petroleum of United Kingdom, Louisiana Land and Exploration of the US, and Itochu Oil Exploration Co.
 Ltd and Indonesia Petroleum Ltd of Japan.

-• Exploration work included 2,000 km seismic acquisition, processing, interpretation, and drilling of seven exploration wells.
+• Exploration work included 2,000 km of seismic acquisition, processing, interpretation, and the drilling of seven exploration wells.

-• Shows of hydrocarbons found and wells tested oil, but not in commercial quantities.
+• Hydrocarbon shows were found and wells tested oil, but not in commercial quantities.
+Concessions were subsequently relinquished.

 Concessions were handed back to the Government of Yemen after completion of the work program.